 Observation data provided by meteorological satellites has diverse uses.
 For example, the data is used to grasp the global water cycle, capture sudden changes in local weather, tackle global climate change, and give us weather forecasts.

 High-precision data substitute ground observation equipment

-Some countries in Asia lack meteorological observation equipment on the ground.
+Some countries in Asia lack of meteorological observation equipment on the ground.
 This is because it is difficult to maintain the equipment due to cost and maintenance issues.
 In such countries, expectations are placed on satellite data to substitute for what cannot be covered by meteorological observation equipment.
-The rainfall map (GSMaP) below provided by JAXA has been created using multiple satellites' data and predicts hourly precipitation amounts for the entire globe.
+The rainfall map (GSMaP) below provided by JAXA has been created using multiple satellite data to predict hourly precipitation amounts for the entire globe.